djeada/Databases-Notes/notes/03_sql/09_hierarchical_data.md

 | 6           | 3         | Gaming Laptops|
 | 7           | 3         | Business Laptops|

-This result gives us all categories in the order of the hierarchy, starting from the root level ("Electronics") down to the leaf nodes ("Gaming Laptops" and "Business Laptops").
+This lists all the categories in the order of the hierarchy, starting with the root (Electronics), followed by its children (Computers and TVs), and then the children of Computers (Laptops and Desktops), and finally the children of Laptops (Gaming Laptops and Business Laptops).